Student Experience Grants

 Bridget Kelleher, History

-This award supported Bridget Kelleher to develop and teach a course for people who are re-entering public life after incarceration.
-The purpose of the course is to provide a bridge between highschool or GED education and college.
-Bridget’s experience has given her the opportunity to create a curriculum for a diverse student body.
+This award supported Bridget Kelleher to develop and teach a course for people who were re-entering public life after incarceration.
+The purpose of the course was to provide a bridge between highschool or GED education and college.
+Bridget’s experience gave her the opportunity to create a curriculum for a diverse student body.

 Anja Parish, Politics

 Anja Parish’s grant allowed her to build on the work she completed over the spring of developing and teaching a workshop about civic re-engagement for the BEJI.
 During the summer of 2021, Anja re-designed the courses based on feedback from the first session as well as new workshops on education, health and wellness, and professionalism.
 Her work assessing and building courses for students with diverse backgrounds helped her develop her skills for becoming an educator that could work both within and outside of academia.

 Holly Robbins received an award to teach workshops and conduct office hours over an eight week period in the summer called “How to College” designed to help provide skills geared towards facilitating a transition from carceral settings to higher education.
 She built on, adapted, and continued work she did during the Spring where she created a handbook and lesson plans for the Partakers Empowerment Program.
 This work gave Holly the opportunity to explore the non-profit sector as she has gained direct exposure to and involvement with multiple organizations.

 Jordan Clapper, English (2021)